WLAD: History

 On June 17, 1947, the Berkshire Broadcasting Corporation received a construction permit to build a new radio station in Danbury.
 It was the second attempt by the company to secure a radio station; it had lost out on an application for 1490 kHz when the FCC assigned it to a group from Torrington.
 WLAD first signed on the air on October 5, 1947.
 At first, the station broadcast with only 250 watts of power as a daytime-only station.
 One of the founding members of the company, John Previdi, later served as mayor of Danbury.
 It was approved to increase its power to 1,000 watts by day in 1965, but it took until the 1980s for it to get nighttime authorization.
 Its first day as a 24-hour AM station was August 25, 1986.
-In 1953, the station signed on an FM sister station, 98.3 WLAD-FM, which is today WDAQ.
+In 1953, the station signed on an FM sister station, WLAD-FM 98.3, which is today WDAQ.

 WLAD's studios and offices were located at the Hotel Green building (renamed Ives Manor in 1975) within the Main Street Historic District in downtown Danbury from 1962 until July 2012.
 After moving, WLAD upgraded their equipment from analog to digital.

 Harold "Hal" Brundage's local 15-minute Yankee Farmer show was aired daily in the late 1940s.
 In 1948, WLAD ran 10 weeks of Talent Scout Shows, a series of contests that culminated in awards being given to the best performer.

 Virginia Cassidy hosted her daily local talk show The Virginia Wren Show from the 1950s through 1978.
 On the show, she interviewed many celebrities including actor Van Johnson, pianist Victor Borge and, in 1955, singer Marian Anderson.
 She also discussed books and local events on the show and had segments where she sang and played the piano.
 Cassidy hosted programs from the Danbury Fair every October.
 During the 1980s, she had a new Sunday show on which she interviewed writers of novels and plays, among other people.

 Victor Gilbert also hosted a celebrity interview show on WLAD, Sunday at Stonehenge, as of 1959-1962 with interviewees including the actresses Ruth Chatterton and Judy Garland.